Simple two or three steps:

 Overview in thumbnail sketches

-The first phase is a collaborative process to visualise the screenplay sequence by sequence.
+The first phase is a collaborative process to visualize the screenplay sequence by sequence.
 We discuss the film script intent with the director, production, or art department.
-Meeting is the most efficient way to do this, although email, phone or conference call work too.
+Usually meeting face to face is the most efficient way to do this, although email, phone or conference calls work too.

 This results in rough thumbnail sketches of every key shot.
-The goal is to find the best angles for complex scenes, and outline the composition of each shot.
-Drafting camera angles in tiny compositions during a live discussion allows for quick revisions.
-We can explore visual options in a language close to writing a first draft.
+The goal is to find the best angles for complex scenes and outline the composition of each shot.
+Drafting camera angles into tiny compositions during a live discussion allows for quick revisions.
+We can explore visual options in a language close to writing the first draft.

 Drawing the storyboard

 Last, if requested, I’ll put the boards into a single document in Adobe InDesign or Apple Keynote¹.
 Deliverables: native files or pdf documents in print and screen resolution.
 Either standalone framed shots with blank space for notes or with the full script.
-It remains a working document, yet presentation is everything.
+Even if it remains a working document, good presentation matters.
 A crisp and clean layout helps you communicate better and will smooth meetings and pitches.

 In some cases, I design illustrated presentations with pushed concept art.
 Mood-boards for sets, realistic illustrations, complete characters animation bible, etc.

 Editing before filming